envision-projects/envision-projects.github.io/content/mechanical/project-l0ckcr4ck3r.md

 # **About the Project**

 This robot is a true creation of the idea many years ago brought on by Samy Kamkar's [robot ](https://samy.pl/combobreaker/)that "utilized" his [algorithm ](https://www.youtube.com/watch?v=09UgmwtL12c&ab_channel=samykamkar)for cracking these combination locks.
+The entire process works on the majority of locks that aren't old and usually ~30 seconds.

 > I say utilized in quotes because I read through all the documentation that he included with the robot, and not only does he never demonstrate the robot actually "feeling" the lock for it's exploits but the robot's source code appears to be a simply brute forcing algorithm, which would take **FOREVER.**